FlowFuse/website/src/blog/2022/10/lets-encrypt-support.md

 You can now save and close that file, in Nano you can do that by pressing ‘control x’ then ‘y’ then the Return key.

+# EDIT FLOWFORGE.YML to to use the public URL wss for public_url: wss://mqtt.flowforge-demo.com

 # Reload the Docker Compose file

 We now need to stop all the Docker containers which are already running using the following command.